StreamlabsSupport/Streamlabs-Chatbot/README.md

 > Troubleshooting scripts
 - No module named `os` / `json`
   - Make sure [python 2.7.13](https://www.python.org/downloads/release/python-2713/)  x86 is installed.
 Don't use newer versions of python or x64
-  - Make sure the lib folder path found in `scripts tab` -> `settings` leads to the lib folder located inside the python folder that was created when installing python.
+  - Make sure the lib folder path found in `scripts tab` -> `settings` :gear: leads to the lib folder located inside the python folder that was created when installing python.
 - Unexpected token `from` / `:`
   - Make sure you installed [python 2.7.13](https://www.python.org/downloads/release/python-2713/) x86 and NOT python 3.X